 Frequently Asked Questions

-Who is affected by the notice?
+Who is affected by the class action?

-The notice affects anyone who purchased Airfreight Shipping Services, including those persons who purchased Airfreight Shipping Services through freight forwarders or from any air cargo carrier, for shipments within, to, or from Canada during the period from January 1, 2000, to September 11, 2006, and have not already excluded themselves from the class actions (the “Settlement Class” or “Settlement Class Members”).
+The class action affects anyone who purchased Airfreight Shipping Services, including those persons who purchased Airfreight Shipping Services through freight forwarders or from any air cargo carrier, for shipments within, to, or from Canada during the period from January 1, 2000, to September 11, 2006, and have not already excluded themselves from the class actions (the “Settlement Class” or “Settlement Class Members”).